shrektan/ggTimeSeries/README.md

        panel.border = element_blank()
     )

-Calendar heatmap
+Calendar Heatmap
 ----------------

 Available as `stat_calendar_heatmap` and `ggplot_calendar_heatmap`.

 A calendar heatmap is a great way to visualise daily data.
 Its structure makes it easy to detect weekly, monthly, or seasonal patterns.
-Can you spot how the weekends seem to be different from the weekdays and how summer seems to be different from winter?

     # creating some data
     set.seed(1)